Are you ready to move Nevada Forward?

 More information about required immunizations is available on UNLV’s website.

-Candidates invited to the NV-EPIC A-ARL Bridge Program must successfully pass either the Praxis Core or CBEST and submit official scores to NV-EPIC by June 16, 2023 in order to gain full admission into A-ARL Cohort 3.0.
-Students without official passing scores will not be admitted into Cohort 3.0.
+Candidates invited to the NV-EPIC A-ARL Bridge Program must successfully pass either the Praxis Core or CBEST and submit official scores to NV-EPIC by July 15, 2024 in order to gain full admission into A-ARL Cohort 5.

 NOTE: You will not submit your Praxis/CBEST scores for admission to the UNLV Graduate College.
-Test scores will be sent directly to the NV-EPIC program after you have been notified of your acceptance.
-However, candidates are welcome to take the test and keep scores on file to ensure they meet the June 16 results deadline.
+Test scores will be sent directly to the A-ARL program after you have been notified of your acceptance.
+However, candidates are welcome to take the test and keep scores on file to ensure they meet the results deadline.

-Candidates invited to the NV-EPIC A-ARL Bridge Program must successfully pass either the Praxis II (content area for secondary) exam and submit official scores to NV-EPIC by July 14, 2023 in order to gain full admission into A-ARL Cohort 3.0 Secondary Program.
-Students without official passing Praxis II scores will not be admitted into the program.
+Candidates invited to the NV-EPIC A-ARL Bridge Program must successfully pass either the Praxis II (content area for secondary) exam and submit official scores to NV-EPIC by July 15, 2024 3 in order to gain full admission into A-ARL Cohort 5 Secondary Program.

 For more information on these exams, visit Praxis.

-The Accelerated Alternate Route to Licensure (A-ARL) Secondary program is designed for students to complete coursework while working full-time as paraprofessional or school support professional in a Nevada public or charter school.
+The Accelerated Alternate Route to Licensure (A-ARL) program is designed for students to complete coursework while working full-time as an educator in a Nevada school.

-The NV-EPIC program maintains relationships with Clark County School District, Washoe County School District, and with Charter Schools and can assist students in finding open positions that fulfill requirements.
+The NV-EPIC program maintains relationships with Clark County School District and can assist students in finding open positions that fulfill A-ARL requirements.

 Submit your application